auggieyd/dbesslnc2.0/data_curated/readme.md

 5. Obtain the variant length from `ClinVarVCVRelease_2025-06.xml`.
 (Script: `/clinvar_map/variants/left-shift/get_length_xml.py`)

 6. Retain variants with a length of ≤100bp and containing lethal phenotypes and calculate the left-shift coordinates for the variants.
 (Script: `/clinvar_map/variants/left-shift/after_process.py`)
-#### Merge reference lncRNAs

-1. Merge lncRNAs from NONCODEv6 and LncBookv2.0

-   Use `bedtools` to identify lncRNAs that have the same coordinate.
-(Script: `/clinvar_map/lncRNA_reference/merge_noncode_lncbook.sh`)

-2. Merge lncRNAs from the two databases, retaining only one record for lncRNAs with same coordinate.
-(Script: `/clinvar_map/lncRNA_reference/merge.py`)

 #### Map variants to reference lncRNAs set